 |Company LMN updates to an SDK that supports Android O

-Company LMN defines 2 channels in their application code, “Promotions” and “Order Updates”
+Company LMN defines two channels in their application code, “Promotions” and “Order Updates”

 Company LMN adds the channel IDs for “Promotions” and “Order Updates” to the Braze dashboard